xebia/microservices-breaking-up-a-monolith/services/messages/readme.md

 # Messages on Queues

 This version of the shop uses an extra service that coordinates the process.
-The architecture is based on Greg Young's course (see https://skillsmatter.com/courses/345-greg-youngs-cqrs-domain-events-event-sourcing-and-how-to-apply-ddd?gclid=Cj0KEQiAwNmzBRCaw9uR3dGt950BEiQAnbK9628J7Qg2wcBqZxWc5HEpEZr19BDmR9EJqxD4EdT0cuMaAtW58P8HAQ#).
+The architecture is based on Greg Young's course at Skills Matter, see [CQRS/DDD course](https://skillsmatter.com/courses/345-greg-youngs-cqrs-domain-events-event-sourcing-and-how-to-apply-ddd?gclid=Cj0KEQiAwNmzBRCaw9uR3dGt950BEiQAnbK9628J7Qg2wcBqZxWc5HEpEZr19BDmR9EJqxD4EdT0cuMaAtW58P8HAQ#).

 The solution has two important properties:
 - All services share a document that represents the order.
 This differs from our previous solution where each service had a separate view of reality.